 Below are 10 tips for effective e-mail communication:

 Most people have too little time in the day to read and respond to e-mails.
 The body of the e-mail should be informative and direct.
-Keep your e-mails short and clear, your reader will appreciate it.
+Even if you’re using other alternatives to email, your recipient will appreciate short and clear messages.
 Consider using bulleted points or writing a separate e-mail for each topic you need to communicate with someone.

 Remember: Long e-mails suck the life out of people.